Jiang Zhipeng

-Jiang Zhipeng (姜至鹏 (Jiāng Zhìpéng); born 6 March 1989) is a Chinese footballer who currently plays as a left-back for Shenzhen Peng City in the Chinese Super League.
+Jiang Zhipeng (姜至鹏 (Jiāng Zhìpéng); born 6 March 1989) is a Chinese professional footballer who currently plays as a left-back for Chinese Super League club Shenzhen Peng City.

 Club career

 Jiang Zhipeng started his football career when he joined the Genbao Football Academy in 2000 and was promoted to Shanghai East Asia's first team in the 2006 season.
 On 10 December 2010, Jiang transferred to top tier side Nanchang Hengyuan along with Wang Jiayu for a total fee of ¥6 million.
 He scored his first goal for the club on 24 September 2011 in a 5-2 loss against Shandong Luneng.
 Jiang made 28 league appearances in the 2011 season which secured Nanchang's stay in the top tier for the 2012 season.
 He followed the club when the club decided to move to Shanghai in 2012 and they rebranded themselves as Shanghai Shenxin.

 On 29 January 2014, Jiang transferred to fellow Chinese Super League side Guangzhou R&F. He made his debut for the club in a league game on 9 March 2014 in a 1-1 draw against Tianjin Teda.
 By the end of the 2014 season, he had established himself as a vital member within the team and helped guide Guangzhou R&F to their highest ever position of third within the league and qualification for the AFC Champions League for the first time in the club's history.

 On 22 February 2018, Jiang transferred to fellow top tier side Hebei China Fortune.
-He would make his debut in a league game against Tianjin TEDA F.C. on 3 March 2020 in a 1-1 draw.
-After two seasons with the club he would join another top tier club in Shenzhen on 16 July 2020.
-He would go on to make his debut against Guangzhou R&F F.C. in a league game on 26 July 2020 in a 3-0 victory.
+He made his debut in a 1-1 draw against Tianjin TEDA F.C. on 3 March 2018 in the opening league game of the season.

+After two seasons with the club he joined another top tier club in Shenzhen on 16 July 2020.
+He would go on to make his debut in a 3-0 victory against Guangzhou R&F in the opening league game on 26 July 2020.

+On 10 January 2025, Jiang joined fellow Chinese Super League club Shenzhen Peng City on a free transfer.